geops/website/content/solution/tralis-livemap/index.en.md

 ---
 title: Livemap
+summary: >-
-summary: LiveMaps show the positions of public transport vehicles on a map.
+  LiveMaps show the positions of public transport vehicles on a map.
 In addition to the map display, the processing of the vehicle positions creates precise forecasts for travelers.

+  Contact us.
 cover: /images/solution/tralis-livemap/sbahnm1.jpg
 pageCover: /images/solution/tralis-livemap/sbahnm1.jpg
 slug: tralis-livemap